Designing an end-to-end digital pharmacy experience to expand access to medications in Ghana

 Streamlined driver UI built for on-the-go use, minimizing steps while ensruing accurate delivery.

-Outcome
+Outcome & Impact

-Momentum shipped as an Android MVP to the Ghanan market in 18 weeks.
-The product delivered the core pharmacy loop end-to-end: prescription uploads, on-demand ordering, subscription-based refills, account personalization, and pharmacist support designed to feel as trustworthy as an in-person pharmacy visit.
+Momentum shipped to the Ghanaian market in 18 weeks as a full-stack digital pharmacy: consumer app, operations console, and driver interface all delivered end-to-end.
+The product covered the complete pharmacy loop — prescription uploads, on-demand ordering, subscription refills, account personalization, and pharmacist support — designed to feel as trustworthy as an in-person visit.
+Within months of launch, it showed early signs of becoming a genuine digital extension of a trusted pharmacy brand.